topcoder-platform/taas-apis/README.md

    Runs the Topcoder TaaS API using nodemon, so it would be restarted after any of the files is updated.
    The Topcoder TaaS API will be served on `http://localhost:3000`.

+   - 💡 If you would like to test Interview Workflow locally, then follow the guide [How to Setup Interview Workflow Locally](./docs/guides/Setup-Interview-Workflow-Locally.md).

 ### Working on `taas-es-processor` locally

 When you run `taas-apis` locally as per "[Steps to run locally](#steps-to-run-locally)" the [taas-es-processor](https://github.com/topcoder-platform/taas-es-processor) would be run for you automatically together with other services inside the docker container via `npm run services:up`.